-- Right wing extremism
+- Right or left wing extremism Religious extremism

-- Religious extremism

 - Animal rights extremism

 - Other forms of extremism

 Your tutor will discuss Prevent and British Values during the course induction and will demonstrate and promote these throughout the course.
-If you have any concerns relating to Prevent, speak to your tutor immediately or report your concerns to the Police confidentiality line on 0800 789 321.
+If you have any concerns relating to Prevent, speak to your tutor immediately or report your concerns to the Police anti-terrorist hotline on 0800 789 321.